Switch multiplayer games are up to 70% off right now

 Europeans, rejoice!
 Nintendo Europe has seen fit to slash prices on Nintendo Switch party games.

-If you head to the Nintendo eShop on your Switch console, you'll find discounts on a number of co-op and competitive titles like Captain Toad: Treasure Tracker, Diablo III, Street Fighter 30th Anniversary Collection, Pocket Rumble, or FIFA 19 – with some titles like Crypt of the NecroDancer seeing as much as 80% off their initial retail prices.
+If you head to the Nintendo eShop on your Switch console, you'll find discounts on a number of co-op and competitive titles like Captain Toad: Treasure Tracker, Diablo III, Street Fighter 30th Anniversary Collection, Pocket Rumble, Super Meat Boy, Windjammers, or FIFA 19 – with some titles like Crypt of the NecroDancer seeing as much as 80% off their initial retail prices.

 - In case you were still on the fence of this console, here's our Nintendo Switch review